 - A tenant who refuses to comply with a landlord background check could be using the identity of other people

 As you can see, the potential costs of a bad tenant are extensive, so you don’t want to skip a credit background check.
 A tenant background search from our site will save you from many of these potential instances.
 Trust the American Apartment Owners Association to provide you with your renter background checks for landlords.
 Purchase our basic background check today or click here to see our comprehensive apartment background check packages and choose the services that are the most helpful to your screening needs.

-Click on the image below to find out the specific laws in your state.
+Click on the image below to find out the landlord tenant laws in your state.

 Click the Map for Tenant Screening Background Checks in Your State